Converting Strings to Integer Type in Go

 1.2.
 Handling errors during conversion

 It's crucial to handle errors when converting strings to integers.
-The Atoi function returns an error if the conversion fails.
-By checking the error value, we can gracefully handle such scenarios and provide appropriate feedback to the user or take corrective actions.
+If the conversion fails, the Atoi function returns an error.
+By checking the error value, we can take necessary corrective actions.

 1.3.
 Converting strings to signed and unsigned integers